 The Federal Direct Unsubsidized Stafford Loan program allows graduate students to borrow up to $20,500 each academic year or up to the cost of attendance less other resources, whichever is less.
 The current interest rate is fixed at 6 percent.
 An origination fee of 1.066 percent is deducted before the loan is disbursed.
 New rates are determined each academic year and are announced in June.
-Half of the total loan for the academic year is applied to your student account in each semester, generally a few weeks after classes begin.
-Repayment begins six months after graduation or after you drop below half-time enrollment (fewer than 4.5 credit hours per semester).
+One-third of the total loan for the academic year is applied to your student account in each semester, generally a few weeks after classes begin.
+Repayment begins six months after graduation or after you drop below half-time enrollment.
 Please note, however, that this loan accrues interest while you are enrolled and during the grace period, and you are responsible for these interest charges.
 You may either pay the interest while enrolled or defer it; in the latter case, interest is added to the principal when repayment begins.

 First-time recipients of a Stafford Loan must complete loan counseling to learn about rights and responsibilities as borrowers.
 Counseling may be completed online (studentloans.gov).
 Those without web access can complete loan counseling upon arriving on campus.
 No loan funds are disbursed until this requirement is met.
 Failure to complete loan counseling may result in the cancellation of your loan.

 Graduate and professional study students have a Direct Stafford Aggregate limit of $138,500, no more than $65,500 of this amount may be in subsidized loans.
 The graduate aggregate limit includes all federal loans received for undergraduate study.

 Federal Direct Student Loans and the Master Promissory Note